bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/inheritance-strategy/README.md

-# HIBERNATE QUERY LANGIAGE
+# HIBERNATE QUERY LANGUAGE
-## these projects contain different inheritance strategy hibernate example.
+## this directory contains different inheritance strategy hibernate examples.
-   ### what you are learning from the following projects as below.
+   ### what you are learning from the following projects.
-   - 3 type of strategy normalized ratio as below.
+   - 3 types of strategy normalized ratio as below.
    ```
    JOIN > TABLE_PER_CLASS > SINGLE
    ```